jyutzler/Bridge-Systems/system.md

 ### Vs. Preempts
 Versus an opening preempt, an overcall in notrump is natural.
 ## Unusual 2NT
 A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
+When vulnerable it shows at least opening strength but when nonvulnerable it can be fairly light.

+(1♦) - 2NT = hearts and clubs

+Note: Unusual 2NT is off in the reopening seat (see above).
 ## Michaels Cuebid
 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).
 If the opening is in a minor suit,